-In settlers societies, such questions arise about the relationship between space and memory regarding the erasure of the "native" presence and the creation of a new historical consciousness.
-The criticism of settler societies, particularly colonial societies, described the heritage of these societies as "predators" or "plunderer" in the sense that they had to erase or portray "indigenous" memories as inferior and justify the occupation or the takeover and settlement of the foreigners (Harrison & Hughes, 2009, 269).

-Modernization and capitalism can be related to colonial and national projects in which the sense of cultural superiority of groups of settlers over indigenous groups serves as an ideological justification for planning and forgetting in space (Fenster & Yaacobi 2011,13).
+In settler societies, similar questions arise about the relationships between space and memory, in particular with regard to erasing the "native" presence and creating a new historical consciousness.
+Critics of settler, and in particular colonial, societies have condemned them as "predators" or "plunderers" since they have sought to erase "indigenous" memories, or at least to portray them as inferior in order to justify an occupation, takeover or settlement by foreigners (Harrison & Hughes, 2009, 269).
+Modernisation and capitalism can be related to colonial and national projects where the sense of cultural superiority of settler groups over indigenous groups serves as an ideological justification for planning and forgetting in space (Fenster & Yaacobi 2011,13).

 Methodology

-For the concern of elaborating the research questions, I will use a qualitative research method.
-Instrumental case studies method also will be applied.
-An instrumental case study is a common way to conduct qualitative research (Gerring 2004, 343) and will help to understand the broad phenomena (Stake 2000, 435-438).
-For that purpose, the old acre city in Israel and another world heritage city with similar characteristics to old acre will be chosen for comparison.
+To address the research questions, I will use a qualitative research method and an instrumental case studies method.
+An instrumental case study is a common way to conduct qualitative research (Gerring 2004, 343) and will help shed light on the broad phenomena (Stake 2000, 435-438).
+For this purpose, the old city of Acre in northern Israel and another world heritage city with similar characteristics to old Acre will be chosen for comparison.

-The data will be collected and analyzed using two main research tools:
+The data will be collected and analysed using two main research tools:

-Analysis of text content (Shkedi 2003, 203): The study will analyze official plans and documents of national and municipal bodies relevant to the phenomenon under investigation including document depending on the right to know application that will be submitted to the different managing bodies; as it concerns old Acre: the municipality, Amidar the national housing company, Israel Land Administration (ILA) the owner of the public housing, the Israeli Antiquities Authority, the Acre development company.

-The rational adopting this tool is for the planning and development documentation are essential documents relevant to the research questions, that there content and implementation will be fully examined.
+Analysis of text content (Shkedi 2003, 203): The study will analyse relevant official plans and documents of national and municipal bodies, including documents obtained under the "right to know" scheme via applications submitted to relevant municipal and governmental bodies; with regard to old Acre these bodies include the municipality, the national housing company Amidar, the Israel Land Administration (ILA) the owners of public housing, the Israeli Antiquities Authority (IAA) and the Acre Development Company.
+Planning and development documentation is essential to the research questions and the content and implementation of these documents will be fully examined.

-Semi-structured In-depth interviews: Interviews with community key figures such as social activists in formal and informal organizations, business owners and tourism entrepreneurs from within the community, and official policymakers / policy implementers in the city.
-The interviews are purposed to reveal the interviewees' ideas on the various processes studied; the privatization, the preservation of the cultural heritage and the developing Heritage tourism. (brief) the rationale for adopting these methods.
+Semi-structured in-depth interviews: Interviews with key community figures including: social activists in formal and informal organisations, business owners and tourism entrepreneurs from within the community and official policymakers / policy implementers in the city.
+The interviews will reveal the interviewees' ideas regarding the various processes studied, in particular privatisation, the preservation of cultural heritage and development of "heritage tourism." (brief) the rationale for adopting these methods.

-Reference List
+References

-(1)Finster, Tovi.
-Yaccobi, Haim.
-Introduction in Remembering, forgetting and the construction of space editors Haim Yaccobi and Tovi Fenster.
-The Van Lee Institute Jerusalem Hakibbutz Hameuchad Publishing House 2011.
+Fenster, Т. and Yaccobi, H. 2011 Introduction.
+In: T. Fenster and H. Yaccobi, eds.
+Remembering, forgetting and the construction of space The Van Lee Institute Jerusalem Hakibbutz Hameuchad Publishing House, pp. [ADD]

-(2)Gerring, John.
-2004.
-"What Is a Case Study and What Is It Good for?"
-American Political Science Review 98 (2): 341-354.
+Gerring, J. 2004.
+What is a case study and what is it good for?
+American Political Science Review 98 (2), pp. 341-354.

-(3)Harrison, Rodney.
-Hughes, Lotte.
-2009.
-"Heritage, Colonialism and Post Colonialism."
-In Harrison, Rodney.
-Ed.
-Understanding the Politics of Heritage.
-Manchester: Manchester University Press, 234-269.
+Harrison, R. and Hughes, L. 2009.
+Heritage, colonialism and post-colonialism.
+In: R. Harrison, ed.
+Understanding the politics of heritage.
+Manchester: Manchester University Press, pp. 234-269.

-(4)Stake, Robert E. 2000.
-"Case Studies."
-In Norman Denzin K. & Yvonna, Lincoln S. eds.
+Stake, R. E. 2000.
+Case Studies.
+In: N.K.
+Denzin and Y.S.
+Lincoln, eds.
 Handbook of Quantitative Research.
-Thousand Oaks, CA: Sage, 435-454.
+Thousand Oaks, CA: Sage, pp. 435-454.

-(5)Shakdi, Asher.
-2003.
+Shakdi, A. 2003.
 Words that try to touch: qualitative research - theory and practice.
 Tel Aviv: Ramot, Tel Aviv University.

-(6)Silverman, Helaine Contested Cultural Heritage: A Selective Historiography AT contested cultural heritage religion, nationalism, erasure, and exclusion in a global world Editors: Silverman, Helaine (Ed.)
-2011.
+Silverman, H. 2011.
+Contested cultural heritage: a selective historiography.
+In: H. Silverman, ed.
+Contested cultural heritage religion, nationalism, erasure, and exclusion in a global world.
+PUBLISHER?

-(7)Yiftachel, Oren & Ghanem, Asad.
-2004.
-"Understanding 'ethnocratic' regimes: the politics of seizing contested territories."
-Political Geography 23 (6): 647-676.
+Yiftachel, O. and Ghanem, A. 2004.
+Understanding 'ethnocratic' regimes: the politics of seizing contested territories.
+Political Geography 23 (6), pp. 647-676.

-(8)Yifthachel, Oren & Yacobi, Haim.
-2003.
-"Urban ethnocracy: ethnicizing and the production of space in an israeli 'mixed city.'"
-Environment and Planning: Society and Space 21: 673 – 693.
+Yiftachel, O. and Yacobi, H. 2003.
+Urban ethnocracy: ethnicizing and the production of space in an Israeli 'mixed city.'
+Environment and Planning: Society and Space 21, pp. 673 – 693.